The Apollo GraphQL platform

 Apollo is best used as a new layer in your stack that sits between your services and your applications.
 It's a combination of open source components, commercial extensions, and cloud services.
 The major pieces are:

 Apollo Client is a sophisticated GraphQL client that manages data and state in an application.
 Among other benefits, it enables a declarative programming style that lets developers define queries as part of UI components; the client manages all the hairy details of binding query results to the UI, managing consistency, caching, and so on.
-Apollo Client also supports an exceptionally elegant approach to state managment by extending the GraphQL schema inside the client with additional structure.
+Apollo Client also supports an exceptionally elegant approach to state management by extending the GraphQL schema inside the client with additional structure.
 Apollo Client includes integrations for React, React Native, Vue, Angular, and other view layers.

 iOS and Android clients, originally contributed by the community, make it possible to query a GraphQL API from native iOS and Android applications.